Don’t log on: how to switch off during parental leave

-- You need this time to transition from a busy and possibly mentally stressful world to a world which in comparison suddenly seems very quiet, without structure.
+To transition from a busy world to a world which in comparison suddenly seems very quiet and without structure.
 For some this will feel like bliss, but for many (especially those who like to be busy) it will be really hard to ‘just be’.
 Many are tempted to fill this period with a long list of to-do’s, which ultimately will distract you from the time you need to adjust and reflect on your next phase of life

 But, for now, if you’re an expectant mum, dad, partner or adopter, trust your handover plan and your cover and enjoy the rest!

 More from Parent and Professional